lukehsiao/EmbeddedSpaceInvaders/README.md

 ### What is this repository for? ###

-Good version control.
-We've organized it into two folders, hardware and software.
-These are for source files only.
+This repository is for source files only.
-You will need the board support package for this board that is provided on the Digilent Website.
+You will need the board support package for this board that is provided on the Digilent Website to compile.

-### Authors: ###
+### Who to I talk to? ###
 Luke Hsiao | lukehsiao@byu.edu
 Jeff Ravert | jravert88@gmail.com